django/asgiref/specs/asgi.rst

     coroutine application_instance(receive, send)

-* ``receive``, an awaitable callable that will yield a new Event when one is available
+* ``receive``, an awaitable callable that will yield a new event dict when one is available
-* ``send``, an awaitable callable that will return once the send has been completed
+* ``send``, an awaitable callable taking a single event dict as a positional argument that will return once the send has been completed

 This design is perhaps more easily recognised as one of its possible implementations, as a class::